hikeventures/hikeventures.github.io/_posts/trips/2017-11-14-La-Campana-National-Park-Chile.markdown

 layout: post
 image: https://farm5.staticflickr.com/4521/26631808859_bdcd9a3b00_o.jpg
 ---
 The advantage of living in Santiago de Chile is that, just outside the metropolitan limit, lie different hiking and trekking areas, national parks, volcanoes and glaciers.
-Many of the trails can be done within one days with options of expanding it to two days.
+Many of the trails can be done within one day with options of expanding it to two days.

 <amp-img src="https://farm5.staticflickr.com/4572/38352412876_6778730920_o.jpg" width="1334" height="1000" alt="Hiking Chile National Park La Campana - Las Palmas de Ocoa Sector - Portezuelo de Ocoa" layout="responsive"></amp-img>
 <br>